 Baked goods sold by a nonprofit organization are not taxable when sold without eating utensils, such as plates, spoons, knives and forks.
 Napkins or wax tissues are not eating utensils.
 Examples of baked goods are pies, cakes, cookies, doughnuts, pigs-in-a-blanket, biscuits and bagels.

-All volunteer nonprofit organizations can hold a tax-free annual banquet or other food sale if the event:
+All volunteer nonprofit organizations can hold a tax-free annual banquet or other food sale if only members of the organization prepare, serve and sell the food; and the event:

 Alcoholic beverages and other nonfood items sold at these events are taxable.